Aviation Accidents & Injuries Attorney

-While air travel is statistically safer than other modes of transportation, airplane accidents typically involve more people and cause more injuries and fatalities than other types of accidents.
+While air travel is statistically safer than other modes of transportation, airplane accidents still happen.
+When they do happen, they also typically involve more people and cause more serious injuries and fatalities than other types of accidents.
+If you or a loved one is a victim of an aviation accident—including in-flight accidents, plane crashes, or helicopter accidents—don’t delay in seeking the help of a qualified aviation accident attorney, like Susan E. Loggans.

-If you have suffered severe injuries, or if a loved one was killed in an aviation accident in Chicago or the Greater Cook County area, it’s important to speak with an attorney as soon as possible.
-Due to the legal complexities surrounding aviation claims, we can’t stress enough that you shouldn’t speak to any insurance company representative without legal counsel.
+If you have suffered severe injuries, or if a loved one was killed in an aviation accident, it’s important to speak with a personal injury lawyer as soon as possible.
+Due to the legal complexities surrounding aviation laws and claims, it’s important to avoid speaking to any insurance company representative without legal counsel.

-Call (312) 201-8600 or visit our contact page to schedule your free, no-obligation consultation with our personal injury attorneys.
-We represent clients on a contingency fee basis – meaning you pay nothing unless you win.
+Call (312) 588-9773 or visit our contact page to schedule your free, no-obligation consultation with our personal injury attorneys.
+We represent clients on a contingency-fee basis – meaning you pay nothing unless you win.

-Susan E. Loggans & Associates has a strong reputation for negotiating on behalf of clients with such aviation accident issues as:
+Susan E. Loggans & Associates has a strong reputation for negotiating on behalf of clients with aviation accident issues, such as:

 Passengers commercial airplane flying above clouds in sunset light.
 Concept of fast travel, holidays and business.